Stevie G: Rumble on Leeside, that’s the jazz buzz!

 Benny has many other venues in Cork too including the Bodega, who host regulars such as Paul Dunlea, Art Crimes Band, Souldriven, Briony, Pontious Pilate and the Naildrivers, Laoise Leahy and of course Fiesta Latina.
 The Crane Lane hosts some of these same live acts and some local DJs while The Vicarstowns line-up has Dim the Lights and Toby Kaar.

 Another new music option is the 115 cafe next to the Old Oak.
-I’ll be spinning there tomorrow night but for the rest of the weekend they’ll continue with their successful local jazz jam sessions.
+I’ll be spinning there on Friday night of the jazz but for the rest of the weekend they’ll continue with their successful local jazz jam sessions.
 I’m also gonna be appearing the River Lee and Tequila Jacks, who have got entertainment from Son Solar, Rebel Brass Band, Velvin Lamont and the Amdie Dancers among others.

 Bas Hickey and Toby Kaar are among the guests in Bru bar, while Milward, Elaine and Dunbar will also spin up there.
 Their Sunday halloween special features Do-Funkk and Richard Felle plus they have Generic People tonight.
 Crack Jenny’s has become one of the go to spots for all things electronic lately and have a jazz weekend special with Cicada, Flores, Joshua Naughton and Ethan Veseli while over in the Osyter Tavern there is a Sunday session of DJs spinning vinyl all day.